ooni/spec/probe/README.md

 decide what URLs to test rather than using static URLs shipped inside of the mobile and Desktop apps.

-When the test name and its input are known, the engine is invoked.
+When the test name and its input are known, we can move forward with the following steps.

 ### Bouncer